customgento/module-default-store-code-remover-m2/README.md

 # Default Store Code Remover for Magento 2

 Default Store Code Remover for Magento 2 hides the store code in the default store from the URL.
-The module is in effect only when <span class="font-code">web/url/use_store</span> is enabled and is meant to be used for multistore setups, where the default shop should not contain any store code, whereas all other stores should.
+The module is in effect only when <code>web/url/use_store</code> is enabled and is meant to be used for multistore setups, where the default shop should not contain any store code, whereas all other stores should.

-## Description

-This extension hides the Default Store Code from the URL.
-The module is in effect only when <code>web/url/use_store</code> is enabled

 ## Installation